-The National Academy of Science is the U.S. adhering member of Scientific Committee on Solar Terrestrial Physics (SCOSTEP), an interdisciplinary body of the International Council for Science (ICSU).
+The National Academy of Sciences is the U.S. adhering member of Scientific Committee on Solar Terrestrial Physics (SCOSTEP), an interdisciplinary body of the International Council for Science (ICSU).
 The complete list of U.S. Coordinating Group members can be found on the Membership page.

 Through its programs, SCOSTEP advances scientific knowledge of solar terrestrial physics (STP), supports a globally-aware and engaged STP community, and promotes the development of early-career STP scientists.
 SCOSTEP provides the necessary scientific framework for international collaboration and dissemination of the derived scientific knowledge, in collaboration with other ICSU bodies.